Tomico-DEV/TU-Robot-Club/README.md

 - Unzip the downloaded .zip File
 - Copy the unzipped folder and navigate to `Documents/Arduino/libraries` and paste it there.
 Rember to paste the FOLDER, the not FILES inside of it

-To update, do these exact same steps and replace the old `ClubRonot` folder And you're done!
+To update, do these exact same steps and replace the old `ClubRobot` folder

+And you're done!
 Now write `#include <ClubRobot.h>` on the top of your Arduino Sketch (code) and call `robotInit();` in `void setup()` and it should work!

 # How to connect